 Many people innocently use the terms Contemporary and Modern interchangeably.
 However, the terms Modern and Mid Century Modern refer to historical periods whereas Contemporary describes the style of homes built today.

-Contemporary homes in Los Angeles may give the nod do Modern influences, but they deviate and incorporate the latest technology, construction materials, and style trends.
-Think of borrowed architectural design elements of the past like music samples that form the underlying parts of a hip-hop music track, resulting in a new song with familiar beats and melodies.
+Contemporary homes in Los Angeles may reflect Modern architectural influences, but they deviate and incorporate the latest technology, construction materials, and style trends.
+Think of these borrowed architectural elements as music samples that form the underlying parts of a hip-hop music track, resulting in a brand new song with familiar beats and melodies.

 Notable Mid Century Modern Architects in L.A.